Deep Brain Stimulation

 After local anesthesia is administered, listening electrodes (brain activity monitors) are used to register your brain activity.
 The neurosurgeon records your brain’s electrical impulses as you perform tasks such as moving your limbs and reading, made easier by the frameless system.

-A week after the DBS electrodes have been placed, you will come back to have the control module surgically embedded.
+A week after the electrode insertion, the patient returns to have the DBS control module surgically embedded.
 The control module is implanted below the collarbone and wired under the skin to the electrode in the brain.
 This is a same-day outpatient procedure.

 After the DBS Procedure